 You don’t have to sit and chant for an hour to reap the benefits.
 A ten-minute session of mindfulness meditation in the morning when you get up, or right before you go to bed, can help you stay centered, calm and equanimous even on the most hectic days.

 Diet is one of the most overlooked components of a thorough approach to your health.
-Beyond filling your basic nutritional needs, what you eat and drink can directly affect your immune system, your energy levels, and even how much sleep you get at night.
+Beyond basic nutrition, what you eat directly affects your immune system.
+It influences energy levels and even how much sleep you get at night.

 Of course, many entrepreneurs find that long work hours and always-on-the-go schedules make eating well extremely difficult.
-One way to improve your diet is to try a meal delivery service.
-These companies often allow you to specify dietary choices such as vegan or gluten-free, and you can generally choose three or four menus from among several options for each delivery.
+Try a meal delivery service.
+These companies let you specify dietary choices such as vegan or gluten-free.
+And, you can generally choose three or four menus from among several options for each delivery.
 The ingredients generally come in small, portion-controlled packages and require minimal preparation before assembly.

 If meal services aren’t your thing, try doing your own meal prep for the week ahead on weekends.
 Good meal prep sometimes requires military-like levels of organization and strategy, so plan your menus carefully, and shop the day before you prep.
 (For that reason, many preppers shop for groceries on Saturday and spend Sunday afternoons cooking and freezing meals.)

 It’s also a good idea to cut out the junk and fast food.
-Many busy entrepreneurs find themselves in meeting after meeting and only become aware of hunger once their blood sugar plummets.
-Since it’s hard to make good snack choices when you’re that hungry, try cutting up raw veggies and fruits at home, then storing them in airtight containers in your refrigerator.
+Try cutting up raw veggies and fruits at home, then storing them in airtight containers in your refrigerator.
 That way, you can grab a container on your way out the door each morning.

 Finally, you probably know you should exchange full-sugar sodas and fruit juice for plain water (or tea).
 However, some folks genuinely don’t care for the taste of water.
 If that’s you, consider investing in a quality filtering system to improve the taste.
 If that doesn’t do it, get an infusion water bottle and add some fresh fruit for a bit of flavor.